evojroan/stockdatadownload/readme.md

 ## What is this?

-Built with Playwright, this program automatically downloads daily Taiwan stock data, including:
+Built with Playwright, this code automatically downloads daily Taiwan stock data, including:

 - Daily closing prices for listed stocks
 - Daily closing prices for OTC stocks